- Legumes come in many varieties, such as beans, peas, lentils, chickpeas, and lupins

 What are some ways to prepare and eat legumes?

 - To cook dried legumes (that you purchase in bulk bags), you must first rehydrate or soak them.
 Add 1 cup of dry beans and 5 cups of water to a covered bowl and soak overnight.
 For faster preparation, add 1 cup of dry beans to 5 cups of hot water and heat to a boil.
 Boil for 2-3 minutes and then remove from heat.
 Let the beans sit covered for at least 1 hour.
-After your beans have been soaked, they can be boiled.
-Drain the water you used for soaking and add fresh water.
-Bring beans to a boil and simmer until they become tender; this will take about 45 minutes.
+After your beans have been soaked, drain the water.
+Add new water to the pot and boil beans.
+Bring beans to a boil and simmer until they become tender; this will take about 30-45 minutes.
 Drain water again before serving.
 This process of soaking, draining, and boiling will get rid of some carbohydrates in the beans that we cannot digest and typically cause us to have gas.

 - Canned beans are already cooked.
 Just drain and rinse them before serving.
-You can also heat them up for about a minute in a pan with water or tomato sauce.
+You can also warm them up for a few minutes in a pan with water, spices, or a sauce.

 - Try topping your salads with canned or cooked beans to add protein.

 - Hummus, made from garbanzo beans, is great on sandwiches or wraps and makes an excellent dip for veggies.
 See recipe below.

 - Make your own dip by mixing beans, salsa, and cheese in a dish.
 Microwave the mixture until the cheese is melted.